wandb/docs/content/guides/core/reports/edit-a-report.md

 ### Collapse headers to organize Reports

 Collapse headers in a Report to hide content within a text block.
 When the report is loaded, only headers that are expanded will show content.
 Collapsing headers in reports can help organize your content and prevent excessive data loading.
-The proceeding gif demonstrates the process.
+The following gif demonstrates the process:

 {{< img src="/images/reports/collapse_headers.gif" alt="" >}}